 Today, especially after the corona crisis, most employers prioritize effects over fixed working hours.
-So, even if you are not officially expected to sit by your laptop and typing at 5 am, why would you bother about it gif it makes you work 3x faster?
+So, even if you are not officially expected to sit by your laptop and type at 5 am, why would you bother about it, even if it makes you work 3 times faster?

 Of course, there are exceptions — you couldn’t ever put humorous comments in a procedure for how to control a plane or in a tax bill.
 However, in the vast majority of circumstances, adding a little bit of your own character is possible, and will greatly boost your satisfaction from writing.

 What are your own ways to increase your productivity as a writer?
 Please share with us!